sakuli/Docs/content/enterprise_features/container.md

 docker pull taconsol/sakuli:<IMAGE_TAG>
 {{</highlight>}}

-Sakuli test containers do not provide a `latest` tag.
+Tech previews of Sakuli containers are published as `latest`.
-You will always have to specify the exact version of Sakuli you intend to use in your containerized tests.
+We highly recommend specifying the exact version of Sakuli for productive tests/checks.

 Containers are tagged according to Sakuli versions, so in order to use Sakuli v2.1.2 in a test, one would pull the following image: